 - No elected member shall serve for more than two successive terms.

 - Vacancies shall be filled from the original panel in the order of the preferential ranking in the election of the member whose seat is being filled.
-For an elective position, either three consecutive unexcused absences or a leave of absence for more than one semester shall create a vacancy.
+For an elective position, either two consecutive unexcused absences or a leave of absence for more than one semester shall create a vacancy.
 A member may have an absence excused by contacting the Office of the Secretary.